Our commitment and Covenant Duty

 Who is involved?

 Herefordshire Council is a member of the Herefordshire Armed Forces Covenant Partnership (HAFCP).
 This is a cross-sector partnership, which is responsible for implementing the Herefordshire Armed Forces Covenant Action Plan.
-It is chaired by Councillor Barry Durkin, the elected Armed Forces Champion.
+It is chaired by Councillor Barry Durkin, the appointed Armed Forces Champion.
+The partnership is proud of its close links to the Serving community, Reserves and the Cadet Forces in Herefordshire (Sea Cadets, Army Cadets, RAF Cadets), as well as West Midlands Reserve Forces & Cadets Association and military charities.

 As well as facilitating the partnership, in July 2020 Herefordshire Council was awarded ERS Gold, under the MoD's Employer Recognition Scheme, as part of their ongoing commitment as an armed forces friendly employer.